nareshkumar-h/flipkart-app/README.md

 #### Feature 3: Display All Books - Sort by Price DESC
 `
-select * from books order by price asc;
+select * from books order by price desc;
 `

 #### Feature 4: Display All Books - Based on Price Range